whotookzakum/bapharia.com/src/routes/(static)/guides/equipment/+page.md

 Up to 2 battle imagine can be equipped (duplicates allowed) and their cooldowns are independent of each other.

-### Inner Imagine
+### Enhance Imagine
-Inner Imagine are equippable artifacts that provide passive stat bonuses.
+Enhance Imagine are equippable items that provide passive stat bonuses.

-Like battle imagine, inner imagine can be crafted at the Imagine Research Institute and will randomly take one of the available abilities shown in the crafting menu.
+Like battle imagine, enhance imagine can be crafted at the Imagine Research Institute and will randomly take one of the available abilities shown in the crafting menu.

-There are 5 inner imagine slots--they can only be equipped in their respective slots.
-Equipping higher tier inner imagine allows you to increase your Adventurer Rank.
+There are 5 enhance imagine slots--they can only be equipped in their respective slots.
+Equipping higher tier enhance imagine allows you to increase your Adventurer Rank.

 <Video
     title="Imagine System"